rmetzler/NoSQL-for-Dependable-Systems/README.md

 +  __W__ is the number of replicas that acknowledge a write operation
 +  __R__ is the number of replicas contacted in a read operation

-To avoid ties in failover scenarios usually an odd number is picked as N.
+To avoid ties in failover scenarios usually an odd number is picked for N.

 With these numbers you are guaranteed _strong consistency_ if following condition holds: